-Figure 1: This figure shows the structure of the magnetosphere.
-The diagram is from the Southwest Research Institute [2005].
+Figure 1: This figure shows the basic structure of the magnetosphere.

 1.2 Solar Activity

 The surface of the sun, and consequently the solar wind, experiences a variety of events, including flares and coronal mass ejections (CMEs).
 These events can change both the speed and the number density (particles per volume) of the plasma in the solar wind.
 When the solar wind from one of these events reaches the earth, the events are called Solar Storms or Magnetic Storms.
 These variations in the solar wind cause the location of the both the bow shock and the magnetopause vary.
 Studying the variation in the distance from the earth to the magnetopause is one of the aims of this lab.